+Double Major

-Double Major A double major in the School of Liberal Arts consists of a student's completing the requirements for a major in each of two departments.
-Students seeking a double major must consult two advisers, one from each of the departments in which they propose to study, and individual programs must be approved by the dean of student affairs of the School of Liberal Arts.
+A double major in the School of Liberal Arts consists of a student's completing the requirements for a major in each of two departments.
+Students seeking a double major must consult two advisors, one from each of the departments in which they propose to study, and receive approval from the dean of student affairs of the School of Liberal Arts.

+Double Degree

-Double Degree A student may simultaneously earn degrees in two different schools at IUPUI (e.g., B.A. from Indiana University and B.S. from Purdue University).
+A student may simultaneously earn degrees in two different schools at IUPUI (e.g., B.A. from Indiana University and B.S. from Purdue University).
 Such a double degree can be obtained by completing all requirements for two different degrees in the two schools.
 This must be approved by the appropriate deans.

-'udents pursuing either a School of Liberal's double major or a double degree may e the School of Liberal Arts requirement that four departments be represented in the Area III 300- to 400-level courses.
-Four courses in the second major or degree may be counted toward this requirement.
+Students pursuing either a School of Liberal Arts double major or a double degree may waive the School of Liberal Arts requirement that four departments be represented in the Area III 300- to 400-level courses.
+Four courses at the 300 to 400 level in the second major or degree may be counted toward this requirement.

-Second Bachelor's Degree Normally holders of bachelor's degrees desiring further education are encouraged to enter graduate programs; however, in certain cases, students may prefer to work toward a second bachelor's degree.
+Second Bachelor's Degree

+Normally holders of bachelor's degrees seeking further education are encouraged to enter graduate programs; in certain cases, however, students may prefer to work toward a second bachelor's degree.
 If admitted by the dean to candidacy for a second degree, students must earn at least 26 additional credit hours in residence and meet the requirements of the School of Liberal Arts and of the department in which they are candidates.